grosser/kennel/template/Readme.md

 ### Monitor re-notification

-Monitors inherit the re-notification setting from their projects team.
+Monitors inherit the re-notification setting from their `project.team`.
-By default this is `renotify_interval: -> { 120 }` minutes, which will make alerts not get ignored by popping back up.
+Set this to for example `renotify_interval: -> { 120 }` minutes,
+to make alerts not get ignored by popping back up if they are still alerting.

 ### Linking with kennel_ids